 Sunsets can be a difficult thing to predict.
 But don’t fear!
 There are a few good tips to follow.

 There are already some great guides out there for predicting good sunsets.
 Digital Photography School has one and another one can be found on ABC Australia.
 However, I found that predicting sunsets in Seoul can be quite different from the guides.
-This is most likely due to air pollution.
+This is most often due to air pollution.

 Days with rain can occasionally have good sunsets, but normally you want dry days.
 If there is rain earlier in the day that clears out (at least) a few hours prior to sunset then there is still the chance of a fantastic sunset.
 However, generally the less rain the better.

 Finally, air pollution can play a big part in the quality of a sunset.
 Days under 50 AQI are the best as you will get ideal visibility.
 If the pollution is too strong on a particular day then not only will visibility be limited but images won’t be sharp.